Epiphany — January 6

 Epiphany is a Greek word that means “manifestation,” a “revelation.”
 The holiday celebrates two manifestations of God:

 1. The magi rejoice when they see the star and worship Jesus to whom the star leads.
 They present gifts to God, who is revealed, born in the baby.
-God is with us in our bodies.
+God is with us in our bodies, in our life and death.

 2. When Jesus is baptized and John the Baptist reports hearing the voice of God naming Jesus as his own Son.
 Jesus is public revealed as God with us.
 God is with us in our sin.